agarwalamit252/hiring-engineers/answers.md

 ##answer
-I used this document for my rollup: https://docs.datadoghq.com/dashboards/querying/#rollup-to-aggregate-over-time I click on the button the right of the aggregation group, then went to rollup, then click on sum, and then it gave me the option to select 1 hour.
+I used this document for my rollup: https://docs.datadoghq.com/dashboards/querying/#rollup-to-aggregate-over-time I click on the button the right of the aggregation group on my custom_my_metric dashboard, then went to rollup, then click on sum, and then it gave me the option to select 1 hour.
 It is collecting data.

 <img width="373" alt="Custom_my_metric with roll up" src="https://user-images.githubusercontent.com/102629064/161184335-81fb7c55-5f9e-47d1-b18b-082bb2af17e6.png">